Itteringham Mill - Quality Guest Rooms and Self-Catering Holiday Cottage Accommodation In North Norfolk

 Summary of our current "carbon situation"

 We believe The Milll is now carbon neutral.
 Prior to our various renewable technology investments we used about 17,000kWh annually for lighting, water heating and electrical equipment and appliances.
 This is equivalent to about 9 tonnes of CO2 emissions per year.
 In addition we burned around 5800 litres of oil for heating.
 This is equivalent to around 14 tonnes of CO2 emissions.
 We now no longer burn any oil for heating.
 Much of the electricity we use is self-generated from our hydro-turbine.
 Depending on our usage we may be importing electricity (for example when our heat pump is on and drawing around 8kWh), or exporting it (for example during much of the summer when the heat pump is not operating).
 Prior to the installation of our heat pump in the course of a year we generated about 2000kWh more than we used.
-Since the installation of our heat pump and an all electric kitchen our electricity usage has jumped.
-Unfortunately 2010 was a poor year for generating electricity as a result of software problems, a failed air-valve assembly on the hydro-turbine and very low river levels in the summer.
-In addition by January 2011 we had suffered our coldest winter for many years.
-In 2010 we estimate we have used about 29000kWh and generated only 17000kWh (on a good year we would hope to generate over 20,000kWh).
-However all the additional electricity imported is now from a green tariff and entirely sourced from renewable sources.
+Since the installation of our heat pump and an all electric kitchen our total electricity usage has jumped.
+Currently (2015) our monthly electricity payments are £172 (this is for the mill itself with its six bedrooms and bathrooms and for the holiday cottages with 3 bedrooms and three bathrooms).
+This is £2064 per annum.
+Against this we receive around £1800 for our renewable feed in tariff plus exported electricty.
+All the additional electricity imported is now from a green tariff and entirely sourced from renewable sources.
+In late 2014 we applied for Renewable Heating Incentive payments reflecting our use of the heat pump to heat the house.

 Details of our various renewable initiatives